-Culture: May be started indoors for early production, or direct-seeded.
+Culture: May be started indoors for early production, or direct-seeded when soil has warmed.
+Minimum germination soil temperature 60°, optimal ranger 65–95°.
 Very tender, will not survive frost.
 Direct seed 3" apart thinning to 1' apart in rows 4–6' apart or 6 per mound in hills 4' apart thinning to 3 best plants.
-Transplant 1' apart in rows 4–6' apart.
+For transplants: once seedlings have 1–2 true leaves, about 3 weeks old, plant 1' apart in rows 4–6' apart.
 Cucumbers require good fertility and regular rain or irrigation for abundant yields.
 Without adequate water, fruits will be misshapen and bitter.
+Pick cukes frequently for best production, or else the plants shut down.
+Make sure to remove blimps to the compost pile.

 Combat striped cucumber beetles by handpicking early AM when the dew makes them sluggish, or use floating row covers, removing when cukes flower.
 Cucumber beetles are the vector for BW.
-Pick cukes frequently for best production, or else the plants shut down.
-Make sure to remove blimps to the compost pile.

 Using compost in conjunction with row covers (rather than either alone) increased cucumber yields at the University of Michigan.